ketodiet/body-fat-calculator/README.md

 # body-fat-calculator
 A JavaScript implementation of the Jackson & Pollock body density equations.

-You can find a working example of the [KetoDiet Body Fat Calculator](http://ketodietapp.com/Blog/page/body-fat-calculator) on the [KetoDiet Blog](http://ketodietapp.com/Blog).
+You can find a working example of the [KetoDiet Body Fat Calculator](http://ketodietapp.com/body-fat-calculator).

 ### Getting Started